yyong-brs/learn-kubernetes/chapter8.md

 Postgres uses an active-passive model for replication, so the primary is used for database reads and writes, and the secondaries sync data from the primary and can be used by clients, but only for read access.
 Figure 8.6 shows how the init containers recognize the role for each Pod and initialize them.

 ![图8.6](.\images\Figure8.6.png)

-​											**Figure 8.6 Pods are replicas, but they can have different behavior, using init containers to choose a role.**
+<center>图 8.6 Pods are replicas, but they can have different behavior, using init containers to choose a role</center>

 Most of the complexity in initializing replicated apps like this is around modelling the workflow, which is specific to the app.
 The init container scripts here use the pg_isready tool to verify that the primary is ready to receive connections and the pb_basebackup tool to start the replication.
 Those implementation details are abstracted away from operators managing the system.
 They can add more replicas by scaling up the StatefulSet, like with any other replication controller.